cisaacstern/wt-registry/docs/plan.md

 - Fast application startup even with hundreds of registered functions

 **Registry access time (when `get_registry()` or `to_json()` is called):**
-- Validation and schemas generated lazily on first access to `entry.json_schema`
+- Validation and schemas generated on every access to `entry.json_schema`
-- Results cached for subsequent accesses
+- No caching - regenerates fresh each time (simple, predictable behavior)
 - Only occurs during build/export steps, not normal app runtime
 - Validation errors surface at this point (e.g., during CLI export)